lesleycw/f5xc-lab-101/lab1.rst

 In this topology we are sending traffic to an AnyCast IP that is hosted in F5 Distributed Cloud's Regional Edge.

-We then connect to the AWS resource via it's Public IP address.
+We then connect to the Azure resource via it's Public IP address.

 Try adding the following to the URL "/?cat%20/etc/passwd".